OpenImageViewer/OpenImageViewer/README.md

 * Pixel grid.
 * Multi full screen - image spans across all monitors.
 * Support for image meta data, such as orientation.
+* The project is lightweight and using lightweight dependencies, no boost or other shenanigans.

 ## Todo
-* Complete CMake and compatibility with g++, Linux and MacOS.
+* Add compatibility with g++, Linux and MacOS.
-* Link the repositoty to continuous integration services.
 * Implement Metal, Vulkan and Direct3D12 renderers.
 * Add GPU support for Lanczos re-sampling.
 * Support for images larger than 256 mega pixels.
-* Remove freeimage as a fallback codec and implement specialized codecs.
+* Implement more specialized codecs, thus decreasing further the dependency in freeimage.
 * Play animated images.
 * Suppport more types of meta data.